kurmasz/poprawa/README.md

    * If a value passed to `merge` begins with `{` it is assumed to be Ruby code, not a file containing ruby code.
    (Again, added primarily to simplify end-to-end testing.)

+Three notes about the generated workbook:

+1. The leftmost columns of the "grade" worksheets are links to the "info" columns.
+These linked columns are locked so that you can only modify student info from the "info" worksheet.
+(If they weren't locked, you could replace the link with direct data, which would make the data inconsistent across worksheets.)
+You can manually unlock these cells, if desired.

+2. The info columns and the two header rows are "frozen" so they remain in view when the worksheet is scrolled.
+This can also be modified in Excel, if desired.

+3. Before printing the attendance sheet, go to "Page Layout" -> "Print Tiles" and set the name columns to be printed on every page.
+(If anybody knows how to write a script to automate this setup, please let me know.)

 #### Student Data Input

 Open this sample user info `.csv`: [demp/demo_student_roster.csv](demo_student_roster.csv)